The IELTS is not academic writing

 I have a few issues with the IELTS in isolation, but the main issue I have with it is how its prominence and importance have undermined students’ understanding of academic writing.

 Up until recently, I was teaching English in a country where the desire to study or work abroad is extremely high, and the opportunities to do so are extremely low for reasons ranging from the bureaucratic to the financial.
 Therefore, the IELTS occupies a sacred space within the educational landscape.
-Private language centers that focus exclusively on IELTS preparation seem to be multitudinous and are peppered across the country.
+Private language centers that focus exclusively on IELTS preparation seem to be multitudinous and pepper the country.

 It does not seem as if most students get enough proper instruction on how to write academically within the public school system of my host country.
 Students have told me, by way of informal class discussion and an anonymous Google Form survey, that they have received very little quality instruction on academic writing in their secondary school experiences.
 Based on what my colleagues in other parts of the country have experienced, this was not only true in my teaching context but also true across the country.